PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-0. My name is Betty.
-I will create a script that switches the current user to user Betty.
+1-Who_am_i I will write a script that prints the effective username of the current user.